-Jesús Gerena joined Family Independence Initiative in 2010 as Executive Director of Boston, where he grew FII to include 800 families across the city.
+Jesús Gerena joined UpTogether (formerly Family Independence Initiative) in 2010 as Executive Director of Boston, where he grew FII to include 800 families across the city.
 He assumed the position of CEO in 2017.
-Prior to joining FII, Jesús worked for the Hyde Square Task Force (HSTF), where he served as Deputy Director and worked on the Youth First project that helped lay the groundwork for a proposed $250 million urban development project.
+Prior to joining UpTogether, Jesús worked for the Hyde Square Task Force (HSTF), where he served as Deputy Director and worked on the Youth First project that helped lay the groundwork for a proposed $250 million urban development project.
 In 2008, the HSTF team organized and designed a youth-led comprehensive Civics curriculum in Boston Public Schools, currently being piloted in three high schools with the hope that it becomes a mandatory requirement for all BPS graduates in two years.

 Director of Future Work(ers)